rgitrepo/kubernetes-beginner-to-pro/docs/day8/pod-topology-spread-constraints.md

 #### Verifying Pod Distribution

-After the Deployment is applied, you can verify how the Pods are distributed across the zones with:
+After applying the Deployment, you can verify how the Pods are distributed across the zones with:

 ```bash
 kubectl get pods -o wide